mypdns/adblocker-rules/README.md

 - [Issues][issues] with any rules is reported on the My Privacy DNS Site.
-- Commit Comments are posted on the individual [commit][commits]'s on the My Privacy DNS Site, in case you don't think it need a [Issues][issues].
+- Commit Comments are posted on the individual [commit][commits]'s on the My Privacy DNS Site, in case you don't think it needs an [Issues][issues].
-- Common questions, non specific filter topics, goes straight to the [Support][support] board on the My Privacy DNS Site.
+- Common questions, non-specific filter topics, goes straight to the [Support][support] board on the My Privacy DNS Site.
-- Any comments or issues posted elsewhere will in the future be ignored in full. ***The grace period is excised***.
+- Any comments or issues posted elsewhere will eventually be ignored in full. ***The grace period is excised***.

 `github.com` is in *only* a full backup of